What does a copywriter do?

 The world of email marketing is alive and well, and there are copywriters out there who make a good living by writing copy for these mailouts.
 Email copywriters help businesses build email marketing campaigns to sell products, engage readers, or for educational purposes.
 Although ecommerce and SaaS businesses are the main industries that need regular email content, there’s not a business I can think of that wouldn’t benefit from creating better emails.

-Some copywriters out there create content specifically designed to improve sales and conversions for their clients.
-These might look like long-form sales landing pages for a specific product or service.
+Some copywriters out there create content specifically designed to improve sales and conversions for their clients’ target audiences.
+These landing pages might look like long-form sales pages for a specific product or service.
 (This is my jam, so hit me up for a free 30 minute discovery call to see how I can increase your sales.)

-The job may also involve editing or rewriting copy to help improve conversions, or creating sales collateral (like brochures).
+The job may also involve editing or rewriting copy to help improve conversions, or creating sales collateral (like brochures) or sales letters.

 Search Engine Optimisation (SEO) is a marketing tactic that involves using content to improve a website’s visibility on search engines, like Google.
 Writers in this area will have a deep understanding of how Google’s algorithm works, and they’ll write content that is specifically meant to help businesses improve their organic web traffic.
 When Google crawls this blog, for example, it’ll rank for certain keywords, bringing anyone who has searched for those keywords to my site.